Numerical gravitational backreaction on cosmic string loops from simulation: Results

 Having calculated $Q$, we can estimate the upper bound on the total fraction of the loop's $\Gamma$ which can be said to be due to cusp-like behavior.
 Visually, we can plot the actual power spectrum of any loop against the line $Qn^{-4/3}$ to see where, if anywhere, the upper bound on cusp-like behavior is a good match for the actual spectrum (certainly at low mode numbers, where the bulk structure of the loop is known to dominate in toy models of backreaction~\cite{Blanco-Pillado:2017oxo}, we expect some divergence).

-This visual comparison is done for the averaged spectra of all loops in the 70\%-evaporated sub-population in Fig.~\ref{fig:cusp-comparison-all}.\footnote{The averaged spectra shown here are the same data as in Fig.~\ref{fig:Pn-by-evaporation}; we have plotted here on log-log axes to emphasize the power-law nature of the upper-bound cusp-like spectra.} For loops whose radiation is dominated by cusps, we would expect the upper-bound cusp-like spectra to closely agree with, or ideally exceed, the actual spectra at mode numbers in the middle of the range we study.
-This is not the case for our loops at any evaporation fraction; the maximum contribution of cusps is sub-dominant up until high mode numbers, $n\gtrsim 10^5$, where the piecewise-linear nature of our loops means that their spectra begin to fall like $n^{-2}$.
+This visual comparison is done for the averaged spectra of all loops in the 70\%-evaporated sub-population in Fig.~\ref{fig:cusp-comparison-all}.\footnote{The averaged spectra shown here are the same data as in Fig.~\ref{fig:Pn-by-evaporation}; we have plotted here on log-log axes to emphasize the power-law nature of the upper-bound cusp-like spectra.}

+For loops whose radiation is dominated by cusps, we would expect the upper-bound cusp-like spectra to closely agree with, or ideally exceed, the actual spectra at mode numbers in the middle of the range we study.
+This is not the case for our loops at any evaporation fraction; the maximum contribution of cusps is sub-dominant up until high mode numbers, $n\gtrsim 10^5$, where the piecewise-linear nature of our loops means that their spectra begin to fall as\footnote{In a real loop, backreaction would smooth the kinks, as we discuss below.
+Thus the $n^{-2}$ spectrum would be replaced with one that declines exponentially.
+Here, there will always be kinks, because we can represent only a finite number of segments.
+Thus the $n^{-2}$ spectrum will always be present, though at a reduced amplitude because of our introduction of additional points which allow the kink angle to decrease.} $n^{-2}$.
 The upper-bound averaged cusp coefficient decreases with $\chi$, both in absolute terms and when calculated as a share of the total power emitted into gravitational waves by the loops.
 The lines do run parallel at some evaporation fractions (e.g., $\chi=0.5,0.6,0.7$), but the cusp lines are still at best a factor $\sim 2$ below the actual spectra; as this is an upper-bound estimation, the actual cusp lines would be lower still.

 At very high mode numbers, $n\gtrsim 10^6$, the upper-bound cusp lines would dominate on a real loop, which is not piecewise-linear.
 However, by the time we reach this point, the power spectrum is so low that almost none of the loop's total power can be said to be due to cusps.
 Assume that the real spectrum can be taken to be $\operatorname{max}(cusp,actual)$ and find that curve's $\Gamma$.
 The upper bound of the contribution due to cusps is this value minus the $\Gamma$ found just by integrating the actual power spectrum, and is summarized in Table~\ref{tbl:cusp-contribution}.